 Gavin then returned to the automobile industry where he was the National Media Relations Manager for a large multi–national company until 1995.
 Since then he has concentrated his energies on becoming a full–time freelance motoring journalist and author.

-Gavin’s first motoring article was written and published in 1981 in Automobil Chronik in Munich, Germany by Halwart Schrader, now a good friend.
-Since that humble beginning Gavin has had many, many articles published in magazines as diverse as Australian Classic Car, Automobile Quarterly, Collectible Automobile, Sports Car International, Bimmer and The Automobile to list a few.
+Gavin’s first motoring article was written and published in 1981 in Automobil Chronik in Munich, Germany by Halwart Schrader, still a good friend.
+Since that humble beginning Gavin has had many, many articles published in magazines as diverse as Sports & Classic Cars of Australia, the prestigious Automobile Quarterly, Collectible Automobile, Sports Car International, Bimmer and The Automobile to list a few.

-His writing has taken him around the world, through American and Canada, a lot of time in Europe, and he and his wife lived in England from 2003 through to late 2006.
+His writing has taken him to many interesting part of the world, through American and Canada, a lot of time in Europe, and he and his wife lived in England from 2003 through to late 2006.
 His travels have not yet taken him to Japan, strangely enough, because as he says, ‘Editors of classic car magazines do not regard Japanese cars as potential classics.’
 This is a view he is aiming to change.

-He is a member of the Adelaide Hills Motor Restorers Club, an Associate Member of the Sporting Car Club, the Armstrong Siddeley Owners Club and the County Austins Club in England, as well as a member of the Jowett Car Club in both England and Australia.
-He is also an active member of the Lions Club International.
+Gavin is a member of the Adelaide Hills Motor Restorers Club, an Associate Member of the Sporting Car Club, the Armstrong Siddeley Owners Club and the County Austins Club in England, as well as a member of the Jowett Car Club in both England and Australia.
+He is also an active member of the Stirling Probus Club.